** We are now contemplating an ONLINE version of the Masters for 2021. **

 - Narrative Practice and Research Synthesis

 The program is delivered through a combination of two face-to-face intensive two-week teaching blocks at the Dulwich Centre (Adelaide) and an on-line program of work.
 Hence, it is accessible to both local and international students.
-The first teaching block in 2020 will take place 15th to 27th March 2020.
-The second teaching block will take place 25th October to 6th November 2020.
+The teaching blocks usually take place in March and October/November.

 The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over four semesters as a two-year program.